mre/voctokey/README.md

 # voctokey

 Control [voctomix] via keyboard shortcuts.
+It connects to the [TCP server of voctocore](https://github.com/voc/voctomix/tree/master/voctocore#example-communication).
+It can run as a daemon and listen for keyboard inputs in the background.
+Should work cross-platform on Linux/Windows/macOS.

 ## Requirements